 From a non-technical perspective, the easiest way to understand object storage is to think of how a valet parking system works.
 When you hand over your car to the valet to have it parked, you are issued a ticket with a specific number on it.
 To retrieve the car, you simply provide the ticket/number to the valet.
 You don’t need to know or care about where the car is parked or if it has been moved, so long as your car is returned in the same condition.

 Object storage functions similarly, but with digital content.
 A file is submitted/stored and a key/unique identifier (UUID) is returned to the application so it can easily access the file when needed.
 When that file is later requested for retrieval, the application passes the key back to the object storage system and the file is retrieved.
 There are no file hierarchies, folder names or disk locations associated with the stored file.
 If the file is moved in storage, the key never changes.
 The file is free to move system wide, enabling highly automated system management and optimization which is why object storage can scale easily in both file count and capacity.

-Learn more about object-based storage vs file-based and object storage here.
+Learn more about object-based storage vs file-based storage.

 Where should UUIDs be stored in object storage?

 UUIDs or user-defined object names can be stored in applications, in documents or in a database.
 There are no restrictions as to where or how the UUIDs or user-defined object names are stored.

 Pure object storage does not have a file system, metadata database or any single points of failure.
 Pure object storage is the only way to provide uncomplicated, massive scale since all bottlenecks are removed and complexity is automatically managed by the software as the system grows.
 Caringo Swarm has been and always will be a pure object storage technology.